About Overleaf

 "Overleaf is an online LaTeX and Rich Text collaborative writing and publishing tool that makes the whole process of writing, editing and publishing scientific documents much quicker and easier."

-The Allen School has centrally funded an Overleaf Commons agreement that provides Overleaf Pro+ accounts for all CSE faculty, PhD students and research staff.
+The Allen School has collaboratively funded an Overleaf Commons agreement that provides Overleaf Pro+ accounts for all UW student, faculty and staff.

 - If you have a previously registered an Overleaf account with a personal email address*, you can associate your @uw.edu address under "Account Settings" in Overleaf to take advantage of the Pro+ benefits while your CSE affiliation remains active.
 Limit one registered Overleaf account per person.